jbobron/org/crowdfunding/readme.md

 ### Real accountability

-As an individual, you're now given many more wise people to pick as your representatives.
+As an individual, you're now given many more wise people to pick from.
 There's another major change as well: you can change your delegation at any time, just as easy as unfollowing someone from a social network.
-If your representative promises one thing but acts differently, rather than waiting 4 years, you can simply take back your vote right there.
+If your delegate votes differently than you anticipated, change it then, not 4 years later.

 In a Liquid Democracy, we no longer have to worry about "bad politicians get elected by good people who don't vote".